jupyter-book/thebe/docs/configure.rst

     }
     </script>

-When Thebelab is launched on a page, this configuration is used to control its behavior.
+When Thebe is launched on a page, this configuration is used to control its behavior.

-See the sections below for things that you can control with Thebelab configuration.
+See the sections below for things that you can control with Thebe configuration.

 Configure the kernel that will be launched
 ==========================================

-To configure the kernel that Thebelab requests when it launches, use the following section in the Thebelab configuration:
+To configure the kernel that Thebe requests when it launches, use the following section in the Thebe configuration:

 .. code-block:: javascript